Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

-Timmes (1999) reviewed several methods for solving stiff nuclear reaction networks, providing the basis for the reaction network solvers included with Flash-X. The scaling properties and behavior of three semi-implicit time integration algorithms (a traditional first-order accurate Euler method, a fourth-order accurate Kaps-Rentrop / Rosenbrock method, and a variable order Bader-Deuflhard method) and eight linear
+Timmes (1999) reviewed several methods for solving stiff nuclear reaction networks, providing the basis for the reaction network solvers included with |flashx|.
+The scaling properties and behavior of three semi-implicit time integration algorithms (a traditional first-order accurate Euler method, a fourth-order accurate Kaps-Rentrop / Rosenbrock method, and a variable order Bader-Deuflhard method) and eight linear